docker/docs/machine/reference/create.md

 ## Specifying Docker Swarm options for the created machine

-In addition to being able to configure Docker Engine options as listed above, you can use Machine to specify how the created Swarm master should be configured.
+In addition to configuring Docker Engine options as listed above, you can use Machine to specify how the created swarm manager is configured.
 There is a `--swarm-strategy` flag, which you can use to specify the [scheduling strategy](/swarm/scheduler/strategy.md) which Docker Swarm should use (Machine defaults to the `spread` strategy).